kimerajoseph/Recommender_Systems/user_based_collborative_recommender/readme.md

 - case where a corelated user watched less movies than the random user

 ## CONCLUSION
-- I believe clustering does a better job that user based collaborative filtering
+- I believe clustering does a better job than user based collaborative filtering